-Note: This post is an excerpt from Gould Asset Management’s Economic and Market Review for the Fourth Quarter of 2016.
+Note: This post is an excerpt from Gould Asset Management’s Economic and Market Review for the First Quarter of 2017.
 The excerpt is posted here for the benefit of our blog subscribers.

 Overall, the US produced encouraging results throughout the first quarter, indicative of an economy that has made great strides since the depths of the recession.
 Yet some cautionary readings also appeared, reflecting the need for vigilance in the months ahead.